Titania792/TaskManager_Slack_Bot/README.md

 # Slack_Bot
-Task Manager slack bot made as part of my learning at Netlabs Academy
+Task Manager slack bot made as part of my learning at Netlabs Academy.